-Many banks try to entice new customers with cashback.
-We reveal how much you could earn with different accounts from the likes of Lloyds, Halifax, NatWest and more.
+NatWest is set to change how its cashback rewards scheme works.
+We reveal how much you could earn under the changes and compare it to rival cashback accounts from the likes of Lloyds, Halifax, and more.

 We regularly write about the benefits of using cashback credit cards wisely but not everyone likes using a credit card to pay for their spending.

-Of course, pair them with a cashback credit card and you can earn even more!
+Remember, if you pair any of these accounts with a cashback credit card, you may be able to earn even more!

-Lloyds Bank offers current account customers access to the Everyday Offers cashback scheme.
+Lloyds Bank offers customers with a Club Lloyds, Classic, Student or Basic account access to the Everyday Offers cashback scheme.

 It allows users to earn up to 15% cashback when they shop at certain retailers using a debit or credit card, in store or online.

-Club Lloyds offers 1.5% interest on balances up to £5,000 and the choice of either six cinema tickets, an annual magazine subscription or an annual Gourmet Society membership, as well as Everyday Offers.
+Club Lloyds offers 1% interest on balances of up to £4,000 and the choice of either six cinema tickets, an annual magazine subscription or an annual Gourmet Society membership, as well as Everyday Offers.

-You’ll have to pay £3 a month if you pay in less then £1,500 a month.
+You’ll have to pay £3 a month if you pay in less than £1,500 a month.

-Halifax offers access to a scheme called Cashback Extras, allowing you to earn up to 15% cashback when you shop at certain retailers using your debit or credit card.
+Halifax offers access to a scheme called Cashback Extras, allowing you to earn up to 15% cashback when you shop at certain retailers using your debit or credit card, in store or online.

 The Reward current account may be worth looking at.